Ninpo Martial Arts

 CURRICULUM

 Due to the highly dynamic nature of combat and conflict in general, no individual fixed form will be sufficient to resolve any form of conflict.
 Ninjutsu does not segment the art into a structured learning program.
 Through constant exposure to stress and variation, a student develops the ability to synthesize his or her own technique as needed.
-In preliminary stages, this begins with the student learning various skills to develop a set of defensive techniques that can be used in a dynamic nature.
-Students are also exposed to countless variations of these skills, including the integration of many different traditional and contemporary weapons.

 CLASSES